lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 **History** of Software overclocking LSDj starts by Pain Perdu in 2017 using version 5.3.5.[(Archived link for the article here)](https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/)
-Results were impressive, but due to heavier CPU usage while overclocked, users would experience serious drawbacks, making usage less than desirable.
+Results were impressive, but due to heavier CPU usage while overclocked, users would experience serious drawbacks, making usage less than desirable and unstable.
-*However*, version 8 improved dramatically in those terms, and now, even in heavy modulation situations where previous versions would slow down, there's no hint of slowdown!
+*However*, version 8 improved dramatically in those terms, and now, even in heavy modulation situations where previous versions would crash or stop, Here there's no hint of any slow-down!
 Consequently, overclocking LSDj from version 8 onwards should be more than pleasureable experience, providing much greater headroom than previous versions!